cantrell/stable-diffusion-api-server/README.md

 }
 ```

+To see your custom models in the Generate tab of the Stable Diffusion Photoshop plugin, make sure you've configured your local inference server in the API Key tab.

 ## REST API

-All `POST` requests use the `application/x-www-form-urlencoded` content type, and all images are base64 encoded strings.
+Note that all `POST` requests use the `application/x-www-form-urlencoded` content type, and all images are base64 encoded strings.

 `GET /ping`